-As we roll into summer, you’re going to want to serve ice cream…and to give it an extra dose of fun, all you need is this one weird trick: Make your ice cream into “spaghetti” with a potato ricer, and top it with fresh strawberry sauce and coconut flakes for your “sauce” and “parmesan.”
-It’s that easy!
+For a little extra summer dessert fun, all you need is this one weird trick: Make ice cream “spaghetti” with a potato ricer, and top it with fresh strawberry sauce and coconut flakes for your “sauce” and “parmesan.”
+Spaghetti ice cream: Yes, it’s that easy!

 Of course since it’s summer, you’re going to want fresh strawberry sauce (none of that stuff that comes in a jar).
 And luckily, that’s one of the easiest things you can make.
 Check it out: